bitcoin/bitcoin/doc/build-openbsd.md

 See [dependencies.md](dependencies.md) for a complete overview.

 **Important**: From OpenBSD 6.2 onwards a C++11-supporting clang compiler is part of the base image, and while building it is necessary to make sure that this compiler is used and not ancient g++ 4.2.1.
-This is done by appending `CC=cc CXX=c++` to configuration commands.
-Mixing different compilers within the same executable will result in linker errors.
+This is done by appending `CC=cc CC_FOR_BUILD=cc CXX=c++` to configuration commands.
+Mixing different compilers within the same executable will result in errors.

 ### Building BerkeleyDB